Journey through a time gone by

-Exploring Greece is an adventure that will echo in your heart forever and call you to return again and again – the allure of over 6000 islands, the blinding sparkle of the sea, the tempera colors, the warm carefreeness of the people, the tug of the ancients on your soul . . .
+Sailing in Greece is an adventure that will echo in your heart forever and call to you to return – the allure of the islands, the blinding sparkle of the sea, the tempera colors, the warm hospitality, the tug of the ancients on your soul . . .

-Greece is always complex – full of historic, mythological, cultural & visual context.
-The light, the sun, the islands, the antiquities, the iconic villages, you will never tire of it.
+Discover the historic, mythological, cultural & visual.
+The light, the sun, the islands, the antiquities, the iconic villages, you will never tire of the journey.

 We promise you will leave with new insights, the ethos of the islands & pathos of Greece forever tugging at your heart.
 The afterglow will stay with you for a lifetime.

-Follow in the footsteps of the Gods, discover the myths & legends of the islands – Hercules, Zeus, Poseiden, Venus, Helios, Ariadne, Apollo, Atlantis, Odysseus . . .
+Follow in the footsteps of the ancients from the far flung islands of the ancient world . . .

 - Gods & Myths on the islands of the Cyclades